Reaching New Depths with Mini-ROVs

 1. Attend a Collaborative ROV Training.
 Members who have not been able to attend a training are asked to work with a member who has.
 Training videos coming soon.

-2. Review the available resources in the Resources section of this page, especially the User Guide and Best Practices, Trip Planning Checklist, Field Data Sheet and Guide to filling it out, and Trident ROV User Manual.
+2. Review the available resources in the Resources section of this page, especially the Best Practices Guide, Trip Planning Checklist, Field Data Sheet and Guide to filling it out, and Trident mini-ROV User Manual.

 3. Fill out the ROV Check-Out Request form or contact Collaborative Co-Chairs/ROV hosts to schedule time to use the Trident ROV.

 4. Ensure Trident and controller are charged and both the software and app are up to date before use.
 See the manual for details.

 5. Explore the underwater world with the Trident!
 Take video (above and below the water) and pictures of yourself using it.
 Fill out the Field Data Sheet for each expedition (trip).
 One data sheet can be used for multiple launches in one day.

 6. Rinse equipment properly with fresh water and dry thoroughly.
 See the manual for details.

 7. SEND COMPLETED FIELD DATA SHEETS TO firstname.lastname@example.org.
 This is necessary to gather important data and determine best practices for ROV use in MPAs.

 8. Upload any ROV footage you’d like to share with the Network to the ROV Video Database with credit information.
 See the manual for details on how to transfer video from Trident.